-Italian Parsley: you can use regular parsley if you can't get Italian, but I do recommend Italian because it's flavor is stronger than regular parsley, similar to basil or oregano.
+Italian Parsley: you can use regular fresh parsley if you can't get Italian, but I do recommend Italian because it's flavor is stronger than regular parsley, similar to basil or oregano.
 It also holds up better to cooking and is ideal for hot dishes.
 It should be added towards the end of the cooking process so that it can best retain its taste, color and nutritional value.

 Meatballs: instead of ground beef meatballs, you could lighten this up even more by using ground chicken meatballs or turkey meatballs or use mini meatballs.

 💭Italian Wedding Soup History

 You may wonder where the name Italian Wedding soup comes from?
-The term "wedding soup" actually comes from the Italian language phrase "minestra maritata", which means "married soup," in reference to the flavor produced by the combination or "marriage" of the greens and the meat or the marriage of flavors.
+The term "wedding soup" actually comes from the Italian phrase "minestra maritata", which means "married soup," in reference to the flavor produced by the combination or "marriage" of the greens and the meat or the marriage of flavors.
 Although, it's more accurately translated as “wedded broths.”
 Despite of the name, this soup is not served at Italian weddings.
 Instead, the name refers to the dish’s unique flavors, betrothed as they are blended and simmered, achieving a brothy, meaty tasty union.
 If you want to learn more about the origin of this soup, click HERE or HERE.

 🥗 Side dishes

-This soup is really meal in and of itself, especially if you serve it with bread.
+This easy Italian Wedding soup is really meal in and of itself, especially if you serve it with bread.
 If you want to keep it very WW friendly, try it with my 0 (zero) point Everything Bagel Cloud Bread Recipe.

-It also goes well with salad, such as my Spinach Salad with Honey Lime Cilantro Dressing@ 3WW points on the blue plan.
+It also goes well with salad, such as my Spinach Salad with Honey Lime Cilantro Dressing.

-Refrigeration: Store in a sealed container in the fridge for up to 3 days
+Refrigeration: Store his homemade soup in a sealed container in the fridge for up to 3 days

 Freezing: Once cooled, freeze for up to 3 months in a freezer friendly sealed container.